maxhallinan/show-ip/README.md

 # show-ip

-Shows the IP address associated with a given host name.
+Shows the IP addresses associated with a given host name.

 ## Example